A Solution: Hack the SDGs... with Sandpits.

 - providing seed funding to one or more of these ideas on the spot

-The seventeen Sandpits would be distributed geographically across the globe, depending on the interest of and energy of the key partners.
+The Hack-the-SDG Sandpits would be distributed geographically across the globe, depending on the interest of and energy of the key partners.

-· 3-5 actionable investment ideas that offer truly new perspectives and solutions to each one of the development goals
+· 5-7 actionable investment ideas that offer truly new perspectives and innovative solutions to address one (or a combination) of the development goals.

-· A network of engaged professionals from different disciplines and domains who would never otherwise have interacted.
+· A network of engaged professionals and stakeholders from different disciplines and domains who would never otherwise have interacted.

-· Unique interdisciplinary projects that will spur additional future exchanges and collaborations.
+· Unique interdisciplinary projects that will spur additional future exchanges and collaborations beyond the Sandpit event.

 For investors: generate pipeline projects